yatish1606/yatish1606/README.md

 ### Hey 👋🏽

-- Currently in my final Year of IT Engineering (IT)
+- Currently in my final Year of IT Engineering
 - Interning as an Angular Developer [@Bmore IT LLP](https://bmoreits.com/)
 - Find out more about me and my portfolio [here](https://yatishkelkar.netlify.app/)
 - Research fellow at [Muellners](https://github.com/muellners)